From Xojo Documentation

 Welcome to Xojo.
 If you are new to Xojo, or even to programming entirely, there are a variety of ways to get started.

 Xojo is free to use for developing, testing and debugging.
 To get started:

-- Download Xojo for your OS
+- Download Xojo

 - Launch Xojo

-You can finish your Xojo voyage of discovery by reading the User Guide:
+Finish your Xojo voyage of discovery by reading the User Guide:

 - Covers the Xojo IDE, its editors, programming language and object-oriented programming concepts

 - User Interface

 - Covers the user interface controls used by iOS, desktop and web projects.